 The prompt implementation of risk control strategies to eliminate risks.

 Active participation in raising and resolving WHS issues.

 WHS risks apply to small business with two workers as was well as large organisations with thousands of workers.
 The risks can pose physical dangers or emotional distress to workers.

 The following example outlines the potential risks that may be faced by a small suburban health clinic, and potential mitigating actions:

 The above-mentioned risks are not comprehensive and should only be used as an example of potential WHS risks that workers can be exposed to.
 Each employer will have different circumstances and the risks will vary.
 This highlights the importance of the employer consulting with the workers in matters relating to WHS and also consults with appropriate advisors to ensure risk minimisation.

 Like all other WHS risks employers need to ensure that they have adequate policies and procedures in place and all staff have been trained and understand the consequences of noncompliance.

 Don’t wait for an issue to escalate, we encourage employers to participate in open and honest consultations with staff the work place.
 As the person/s responsible, be prepared to not only share, but to listen.

-For more information please contact us today.
+For more information and professional support, please contact us today.